All About Software

 Meanwhile, over at Facebook, there is MUCH love for both Final Draft and CeltX too, with just a couple recommending Movie Magic – I wonder why it hasn’t caught on over here?
 Our American cousins seem to use it more.

-Join Bang2writers on Facebook to join in the conversation.
+Join Bang2writers on Facebook to join in the conversation and find out what the B2Wers recommend RIGHT NOW for software.

 Like This Post?